pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 1. In the Explorer tab of VS Code, right-click any file under the application name `tanzu-java-web-app` and select `Tanzu: Apply Workload` to begin applying the workload to the cluster.
 1. Alternatively, use the Command Palette (⇧⌘P) or `View` > `Command Palette` to run the `Tanzu: Apply Workload` command.

 The Apply Workload command will run, which opens a terminal and shows you the progress of the Workload Apply.
 You can also monitor your application as it's being deployed to the cluster on the `Tanzu Activity` panel.
 The `Tanzu Activity` panel shows the details of the Kubernetes resources associated with your application.
 To view the `Tanzu Activity` panel, open the Terminal (⌃\`) and then click on the `Tanzu Activity` tab.
-This process can take a few minutes to complete as your code makes its way onto the cluster.
+The Apply Workload command can take a few minutes to deploy your application onto the cluster.
 Once complete, you will see the workload running in the `TANZU WORKLOADS` panel on the left side of the VS Code Explorer tab.

 ## <a id="live-update-your-app"></a>Live update your application